01vaibhavsingh/Matrimonial-Site/README.md

 # Matrimonial-Site
-A matrimonial website designed on Python and Django
+A web application designed on Django and Python.
+A fully functional Matrimonial website.